B.M.S College of Engineering, India/TU Delft, Netherlands/ University College Dublin, Ireland

 Natural gas that we use for heating and power generation can be still used in a green way to meet future energy demands.

 Natural gas is a low carbon-emitting and immediate source of energy which means that while we are transitioning out of fossil fuels, they could still be a primary source of energy.
-The nature of the use of natural gas, however, will be different from what it is today.
+The use of natural gas, however, will be different from what it is today.
 My research investigates how different the end use of gas will look in a decarbonized future.

 My Typical Day: Being a scientist, a big advantage is that no two days are alike.
 Every day could be different and challenging.
 I usually try to get to the university around 9 AM.
 I write my thesis /paper for about 2 hours in the morning.
 Then I attend any meetings I may have.
 Most of the day I am in front of the computer developing models to simulate how the future of gas use would look like.
 This is of course filled with many coffee breaks and lunch with my friends.
 In the evening set aside about 2 hours to do some physical activity.
 This not only helps me feel active and physically fit, but it also prevents me from feeling too lethargic.